iotaledger/introduction-docs/docs/testnet.md

 # Testnet

-IOTA 1.5 (also known as Chrysalis) is IOTA's intermediate stage before Coordicide is complete.
-You can read more about the strategy for releasing Chrysalis [here](https://blog.iota.org/release-strategy-for-chrysalis-iota-1-5-4ea8741ea3a1/).

-## Infrastructure
+## Public Infrastructure
-Nodes deployed to the testnet can be queried using a load balancer at:
+The IOTA Foundation provides following loadbalanced public testnet endpoint:

 - api.lb-0.testnet.chrysalis2.com

-We recommend using the load balancer for most scenarios.
+> We recommend using the load balancer for most scenarios.

 Single node endpoints that expose native MQTT, in case you need them, are: